The Best Essential Oils for Sunburn

 • Delicate floral composition which is excellent for sensitive skin

-• A strong anti-inflammatory making it a great choice for reducing rednress
+• A healthy inflammatory response making it a great choice for reducing redness

 2. Lavender

-Much like rose, lavender pairs its delicate floral properties with strong anti-inflammatory and anti-bacterial traits.
-Plus, the calming scent of lavender can help to soothe the distraught feelings of those dealing with an uncomfortable sunburn.
+Much like rose, lavender pairs its delicate floral properties with strong protection against environmental threats.
+Plus, the calming scent of lavender can help to soothe the distraught feelings of those dealing with an uncomfortable skin irritation.

 3. Frankincense

 If rose is the queen, frankincense is the “king of oils”.
-Touted for its incredible anti-inflammatory strength and ability to regenerate cells, using frankincense for sunburn is a smart choice.
+Touted for its incredible support of a healthy inflammatory response and ability to regenerate cells, using frankincense for skin irritation is a smart choice.

 4. Chamomile

-Yes, chamomile is a fabulous floral essential oil to aid in sleep, but did you know it’s a powerful tool for soothing sunburns?
+Yes, chamomile is a fabulous floral essential oil to aid in sleep, but did you know it’s a powerful tool for soothing skin?

 Properties of chamomile essential oil include: